Institute for the Blind and Partially Sighted (Denmark): History

 The building was expanded with a new rear wing in 1880.
 Rooms for 40 new students were created in the main wing while most of the workshops and activity rooms were moved to the new wing.

 A new institution was built in the 1960s in Hellerup's Ryvangen neighbourhood.
 The foundation stone was set on 25 May 1966.

 Headquarters

 The premises are located on Rymarksvej in Hellerup.
 The buildings also houses a branch of the Kennedy Vision Health Center.

 Organisation

 IBOS has approximately 130 employees.
-The current chief executive isAnne Kristine Grosbøll.
+The current chief executive is Anne Kristine Grosbøll.
 The centre has the following departments: